top of page

 Meet our Jury

-In this 5th edition of the New Female Drama Award, we once again have an excellent panel of judges, made up of leading professionals in the field of drama.
+In this 5th edition of the New Playwriting Prize for Female Authors, we once again have an excellent panel of judges, made up of leading professionals in the field of drama.
 Find out more about each of them by exploring their biographies!

 Some relevant data

-The New Dramaturgy Award for Female Authorship aims to promote, recognize and publicize female-authored dramaturgy in Portuguese and is aimed at all natural persons, of legal age, who identify with the female gender, whether cisgender or transgender.
+The New Playwriting Prize for Female Authors aims to promote, recognize and publicize female-authored dramaturgy in Portuguese and is aimed at all natural persons, of legal age, who identify with the female gender, whether cisgender or transgender.

 This award aims to promote, recognize and disseminate drama written by women in Portuguese.
 The competition is open to all natural persons, of legal age, who identify as female, whether cisgender or transgender, and who want to propose a Unpublished and never performed dramaturgical work.